f5devcentral/xcmcndemoguide/README.rst

 ####################
 Use this guide and the provided sample app, included scripts and utility app to explore the Multi-Cloud Networking (MCN) use-cases of the F5 Distributed Cloud platform (XC).
 This will help you get familiar with the following features & capabilities:

-- MCN Cloud-to-Cloud via HTTP Load Balancer (Layer 7);
+- MCN Cloud-to-Cloud via HTTP Load Balancer (Layer 7)
-- MCN Cloud-to-Cloud via Global Network (Layer 3);
+- MCN Cloud-to-Cloud via Global Network (Layer 3)
-- Analytics, Observability.
+- Verify Application and Routing

 Each of the modules in this guide addresses a specific use-case with a help of included Terraform scripts.
 With Terraform scripts you can simplify the deployment of a sample app components in multiple cloud environments,